equalitie/ouinet/README.md

 $ ./client 0.0.0.0:7070 0.0.0.0:8080 <DB_IPNS>
 ```

-Now set [modify the settings of your
+Now [modify the settings of your
 browser](http://www.wikihow.com/Enter-Proxy-Settings-in-Firefox) to make the
+client its proxy, and make sure 'localhost' is not listed in the "No Proxy for"
-client its proxy.
-Once done, you can enter `localhost:7070` into your browser
+field.
+Once done, you can enter `localhost:7070` into your browser and it
-and it should show you what database of sites the client is currently using.
+should show you what database of sites the client is currently using.

 It is likely that at first the database shall be `nill` which indicates that
 no database has been dowloaded from IPFS yet.
 This may take from a couple of
 seconds up to about three minutes.
 The page refreshes itself regurarly so
 one the client downloads the database, it should display automatically.

-In the mean time, notice also the small form at the top of page looking
+In the mean time, notice also the small form at the top of the page looking
-something like:
+something like this:

 ```
-Injector proxy: disable
+Injector proxy: enabled [disable
 ```

 This means that proxing to injector is currently `enabled`, which in turn